OUR WORK IN PRISONS

 All data is taken from the Bromley Briefings, published by the Prison Reform Trust and drawn from Government sources.

-Our prison projects have included choirs, drum workshops, art and poetry.
+Our prison projects have included choirs, songwriting, instrumental workshops, art and poetry.

 Some of the locations of our projects: